Michael-HK/mlops-loan_approval_model/README.md

 more on Feature importance
 ![alt text](https://github.com/Michael-HK/mlops-loan_approval_model/blob/main/images/feat_water.png?raw=true)

-_Create or extend a ready-to-use repository for teaching Python in minutes_
+* **Automated Machine learning pipeline using AWS Sagemaker** An automated machine learning pipeline code was written in a notebook which can be deployed on AWS Sagemaker _Create or extend a ready-to-use repository for teaching Python in minutes_

 * **Who is this for?** _Educators of all levels_.